xaravind/devops-notes-25/Jenkins/5_jenkins_ssh_pat.md

 ### **What are Shared Libraries?**
 - A **library** is a collection of reusable code, such as functions and classes, that can be utilized across multiple Jenkins pipelines.
 - The goal is to **avoid repetition** and improve maintainability by centralizing common functionality into libraries.
+- Shared libraries in jenkins is a collection of grrovy scripts shared between different jenkins jobs.
+- Shared libraries are stored in git repositories.
+- Creating a Shared libraries simplifies the process of pushing source code updates for a project.
+- Updating the library source code also updates the code of every project, that uses library.

 ### **Types of Jenkins Shared Libraries**
 Jenkins supports two types of shared libraries: